borisdev/research/tune-chatgpt/README.md

 ## The problem

 The software problem we are focused on in this article is building a niche text classification system.
-A niche text classification system in one that depends on domain expertise and data only existing in your business sector or company.
-An off-the-shelf LLM, such as ChatGPT, can not provide sufficiently good niche text classifications unless it is fine-tuned based using the mental model of your domain experts.
+The purpose of a niche text classification system is to scale the mental model of a domain expert.
+For example...

 Currently, the standard approach is to use human annotators to label examples in order to train a machine learning model that attempts to represent the mental model of a company's domain experts.
-In this article we conjecture how fine-tuning ChatGPT will force a fundamental change in how ML projects are organized.
-Fine-tuning ChatGPT model can replace both human annotation, as well as R&D on ML model optimizations, but at the risk that comes with organizational change.

 Some things will not change with ChatGPT.
 The root problem is the you need to get your experts domain knowledge into a computational prediction model.
 This